-Shares of our common stock were sold in our February 2012 initial public offering at a price of \$16.00 per share, and, as of December 31, 2012, our common stock had traded as high as \$41.10 and as low as \$24.90 following our initial public offering.
+In the year ended December 31, 2013, our common stock had traded as high as \$89.97 and as low as \$37.23.
 The market for our common stock may become less active, liquid or orderly, which could depress the trading price of our common stock.
 Some of the factors, many of which are outside of our control, that may cause the market price of our common stock to fluctuate include:

-- fluctuations in our financial condition and operating results; - our ability to retain and attract customers and increase net sales; - pricing pressures due to competition or otherwise and changes in gross margins; - changes in general economic and market conditions, economic uncertainty and changes in product development activity levels; - announcements by us or our competitors of technological innovations or new product or service offerings or significant acquisitions; - · timing, effectiveness, and costs of expansion and upgrades of our offerings, systems and infrastructure; - · changes in key personnel;
+- fluctuations in our financial condition and operating results; - our ability to retain and attract customers and increase net sales; - pricing pressures due to competition or otherwise and changes in gross margins; - changes in general economic and market conditions, economic uncertainty and changes in product development activity levels; - · announcements by us or our competitors of technological innovations or new product or service offerings or significant acquisitions; - · timing, effectiveness, and costs of expansion and upgrades of our offerings, systems and infrastructure; - · changes in key personnel; - · success in entry into new markets and expansion efforts; - the public's response to press releases or other public announcements by us or third parties, including our filings with the Securities and Exchange Commission, or SEC, and announcements relating to litigation; - · the projections we may provide to the public, any changes in these projections or our failure to meet these projections; - the issuance of new or updated research or reports by any securities or industry analysts who follow our common stock, changes in analysts' financial estimates or ratings, and failure of securities analysts to initiate or maintain coverage of our common stock; - changes in the market valuations of similar companies; - · significant lawsuits, including patent or shareholder litigation; - general economic and market conditions;

-- success in entry into new markets and expansion efforts; - the public's response to press releases or other public announcements by us or third parties, including our filings with the Securities and Exchange Commission, or SEC, and announcements relating to litigation; - the projections we may provide to the public, any changes in these projections or our failure to meet these projections; - the issuance of new or updated research or reports by any securities or industry analysts who follow our common stock, changes in analysts' financial estimates or ratings, and failure of securities analysts to initiate or maintain coverage of our common stock; - · changes in the market valuations of similar companies; - significant lawsuits, including patent or shareholder litigation; - · general economic and market conditions; - changes in laws or regulations applicable to us; - changes in accounting principles; - the sustainability of an active trading market for our common stock; - · future sales of our common stock by us or our shareholders, including sales by our officers, directors and significant shareholders; - share price and volume fluctuations attributable to inconsistent trading levels of our shares; - the expiration of contractual lock-up agreements; and - other events or factors, including those resulting from war, acts of terrorism, natural disasters or responses to these events.
+- changes in laws or regulations applicable to us; - changes in accounting principles; - the sustainability of an active trading market for our common stock; - · future sales of our common stock by us or our shareholders, including sales by our officers, directors and significant shareholders; - share price and volume fluctuations attributable to inconsistent trading levels of our shares; - the expiration of contractual lock-up agreements; and - other events or factors, including those resulting from war, acts of terrorism, natural disasters or responses to these events.